Beth Morrison (PRESIDENT & CREATIVE PRODUCER)

 Robert Phillip Smith (ASSOCIATE PRODUCER)

 Robert joined Beth Morrison Projects as an Associate Producer in September 2019.
-After working as a freelance director and producer in New York, he spent the last three years a producer and administrator at Manhattan School of Music, working with their Opera and Musical Theatre programs.
+Prior to joining BMP, Robert was a producer and administrator at Manhattan School of Music, working with their Opera and Musical Theatre programs.
 His interests lie in the development of new theatrical works with music that both investigate and celebrate the human experience.
 Robert is overjoyed to join BMP as the company continues to innovate in the world of contemporary performance.
 He holds a BFA in Directing, Playwriting, and Production from The University of the Arts in Philadelphia.

 Melanie Milton (PROTOTYPE FESTIVAL PRODUCER)

 A Chicago native, and formerly an Associate Producer with Beth Morrison Projects, Melanie has produced work with BAM, Fringe Arts in Philadelphia, Los Angeles Opera, National Sawdust, HERE, and Works & Process at the Guggenheim.
 A trained soprano, Melanie has sung with Downtown Voices and The Collegiate Chorale in venues spanning Carnegie Hall, Trinity Wall Street, Park Avenue Armory, Alice Tully Hall, The Caramoor Festival, and NYTW.
 Melanie has a passion for bringing evocative opera to a new, eager set of ears and recreating the concept of the performance venue through her work with LoftOpera and an active freelance event schedule.
 Melanie holds a Bachelor of Music in Vocal Performance and Bachelor of Arts in Philosophy from North Park University.